James Spione

 James Michael Spione is an American director, producer, writer and editor of both documentary and fiction films.
-Early on in his career, he developed a reputation for suspenseful dramatic shorts; his later career, however, has been marked by a new focus on short and feature-length documentaries for both theatrical release and public television broadcast.
+Early on in his career, he developed a reputation for suspenseful dramatic shorts; his later career, however, has been marked by a new focus on short and feature-length documentaries for theatrical release, public television broadcast and worldwide digital streaming.

 His film, Incident in New Baghdad, was nominated in the Documentary Short Subject category of the 84th Academy Awards.

+Early life and education

+Born in the Hudson Valley region of New York State, Spione graduated with Honors in 1985 from the Film Directing program at the State University of New York at Purchase.

+He first achieved national recognition in 1987, when he received a Student Academy Award for his dramatic thesis film Prelude, about an adolescent boy's solo journey into the Adirondack Mountains.
+In 2018, the film was digitally restored by the Academy for inclusion in its Short Film Archives.